 Here we run into a small complication, and limbs are very mobile, and what is superior in one position is inferior in another.
 Therefore, in addition to the superior and inferior, we need another descriptive pair of terms:

-- The shoulder joint is superior to the elbow joint.
+- The nose is superior to the mouth.

 - The lungs are superior to the liver.

-- The appendix is inferior to the transverse colon.
+- The appendix is (usually) inferior to the transverse colon.

 Proximal and Distal